Wednesday, 12 December 2012

 1 red bell pepper, sliced

-3 big mushrooms, chopped
+3 large mushrooms, chopped

-6 cm of an aubergine, sliced
+6 cm aubergine, sliced

 2 tsp fajita spice mix